toladata/TolaTables/README.md

 data will show up in tola tables.
 0.9.2 adds indexes to the mongodb to make reading and writing faster.
 To enforce this change run the add_indexes_for_silos command.

+# data validation while testing
+In order to make sure that your tests do not encounter validation errors make sure that all unit tests that use the mongodb turn off validation during setUp and turn on validation during tearDown